Teagan Micah: Club career

-Brisbane Roar.
-2013–15
+Brisbane Roar

 Micah signed with the W-League's Brisbane Roar FC, aged 16.
 During her two years at the club she served as a back-up keeper.

-Western Sydney Wanderers, 2015–16
+Western Sydney Wanderers

 She moved to the Western Sydney Wanderers FCfor the 2015–16 W-League season.
-She made her W-League debut aged 18 and went on to appear 5 times for the Wanderes.
+She made her W-League debut aged 18 and went on to appear 5 times for the Wanderers.

-Melbourne Victory, 2019–20
+Melbourne Victory

 Following her UCLA career Micah returned to the W-League for the 2019–20 season.
 She served as a backup keeper to fellow Matildas keeper Casey Dumont.

-Norway, 2020–21
+Norway

 Micah signed with Norwegian Toppserien side Arna-Bjørnar ahead of the 2020 season.

 In November 2020, Micah returned to Australia for the European winter break, signing with Melbourne City.
 She returned to Norway and Arna-Bjørnar's rivals from Bergen, IL Sandviken, in May 2021.

-Rosengård, 2021–
+Rosengård

 In August 2021, only a few months after joining IL Sandviken and following her playing at the 2020 Summer Olympics, Micah joined Swedish club Rosengård on a two-year contract.

+Liverpool

+In July 2023, Micah signed for English club Liverpool.

+On 3 May 2025, Liverpool announced that Micah would leave the club upon the expiration of her contract at the end of the season.

+OL Lyonnes

+On 18 July 2025, OL Lyonnes announced the signing of Micah to a one-year contract, after her contract with Liverpool had expired.

 International career

 After stints with Australia's U-17 and U-20 national teams, Micah earned her first senior national team call-up for the 2017 Tournament of Nations.
 She was again named to the national team roster for a friendly against the United States in April 2019.
 The following month, Teagan was announced as a member of Australia's squad for the 2019 FIFA Women's World Cup.
-As of May 2019, she has yet to make an appearance in goal for the senior national team.

 Micah was a member of the Matildas Tokyo 2020 Olympics squad.
 The Matildas qualified for the quarter-finals and beat Great Britain before being eliminated in the semi-final with Sweden.
 In the playoff for the Bronze medal they were beaten by the USA.
+In July 2023, Micah was named to the 23 player squad to represent Australia, on home soil, at the 2023 FIFA Women's World Cup.

+On 4 June 2024, Micah was named in the Matildas team which qualified for the Paris 2024 Olympics, her second Olympic games selection.